Who can do the work?

 What is an Independent Connections Provider (ICP)?

-.
-If the contestable elements of your connection are constructed satisfactorily, according to NIE Networks’ policies and specifications, then NIE Networks will adopt, and take responsibility for the maintenance of the assets once the connection has been successfully energised.
+If the contestable elements of your connection are constructed according to NIE Networks' policies and specifications, then NIE networks will adopt and take responsibility for the maintenance of the assets once the connection has been successfully energised.